Raul-mz/ADempiere-UI/README.md

-# ADempiere-UI
+# Web-UI

-Project for ADempiere Interface
+Project for Interface